Balancing Board-Level Risk

-Regardless of where security lies in the circle above, it is incumbent on security leaders to ensure that the significant risks under their purview are being clearly communicated up the chain to inform the board’s decision on risk management priorities and resources.
-Likewise, the security function should have a clear understanding of the corporate risk strategy and appetite as defined by the board and senior management, so that security strategy and operational decisions can follow the board’s philosophy.
+Risk Oversight-Risk Management CycleThe following graphic represents the cycle of risk oversight and risk management.
+Regardless of where security lies in the cycle, it is incumbent on security leaders to ensure that the significant risks under their purview are being clearly communicated up the chain to inform the board's decision on risk management priorities and resources.
+Likewise, the security function should have a clear understanding of the corporate risk strategy and appetite as defined by the board and senior management, so that security strategy and operational decisions can follow the board's philosophy.
 Without this two-way flow of information, neither can be entirely effective.

 Research by the Security Executive Council has identified common enterprise risks that can be organized into eight descriptive board-level risk categories: Financial, Business Continuity & Resiliency, Reputation & Ethics, Human Capital, Information, Legal, Regulatory Compliance & Liability, New & Emerging Markets, and Physical/Premises & Product.

 Security leaders can learn by attempting to group every identified security risk, as well as all security programs and initiatives, into one of those categories.
 (Note that all organizations are unique, and more or fewer categories may be used depending on industry and size.)
 This grouping can also be compared to the critical organizational risks the board has identified.
 This way, the security function can present a direct link between each business category and the potential use of a security program to mitigate the risks identified.
 It can lead to a number of positive results: